TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

-This README describes centralized data cleaning for the MindTrails Project Managing Anxiety Study, an NIMH-funded ([R34MH106770][ma-nih-reporter]) randomized controlled trial of web-based interpretation bias training for anxious adults (ClinicalTrials.gov [NCT02382003][ma-clinical-trials]).
+This README describes centralized data cleaning for the MindTrails Project Managing Anxiety Study, an NIMH-funded ([R34MH106770][ma-nih-reporter]) randomized controlled trial of web-based interpretation bias training for anxious adults (registration on ClinicalTrials.gov: [NCT02382003][ma-clinical-trials]).

 Initial data cleaning was conducted by [Sonia Baee][sonia] and [Claudia Calicho-Mamani][claudia] for the main outcomes paper ([Ji et al., 2021][ji-et-al-2021]).
 However, the clean datasets on that paper's [OSF project][ji-et-al-2021-osf] contain only (a) scale-level data for certain measures over time and (b) item-level data for certain measures only at baseline.
-Further, the final cleaning script used for that paper was lost, and the exact version of the raw dataset that was cleaned for that paper also seems to have been lost.
+Further, the final cleaning script used for that paper was lost, and the exact version of the raw dataset that was cleaned for that paper also seems lost.

 The present repo seeks to obtain clean item-level data on key measures over time for the 807 participants in the main outcomes paper's intent-to-treat (ITT) sample.